luckyp71/go-file/README.md

-# Go working with file
+# Go working with files